SyedaAyeshaNoor/netflix_sql_project/README.md

 		AND
 		release_year > EXTRACT(YEAR FROM CURRENT_DATE)-10;
 ```
+**Objective:** Count the number of movies featuring 'Salman Khan' in the last 10 years.

-## 14. Find the Top 10 Actors Who Have Appeared in the Highest Number of Movies Produced in India
+## 14. Find the Top 10 Actors Who Have Appeared in the Highest Number of Movies Produced in United States

 ```sql
 SELECT